-- Overall project life cycle can be shortened by two to four weeks, thus helping business stakeholders realize project benefits early.
+- Overall project life cycle can be shortened by weeks, thus helping business stakeholders realize project benefits early.

-- Session participants demonstrate a high level of active engagement, claiming and that structured sessions enabled good use of their time.
+- Session participants demonstrate a high level of active engagement, claiming that structured sessions enable better use of their time.

 - Structured approaches also produce higher quality outputs, allowing for issues and risks to be identified and resolved earlier in the life cycle, when the cost to resolve them is smaller.

-- Structured approaches help enhance the perceived value of the session leader role as a valuable provider of context rather than a mere producer of documentation.
+- Structured approaches enhance the value of the session leader role as a valuable provider of context rather than a mere producer of documentation.

-- Workshop approaches result in clear reduction in time and effort.
+- Workshop approaches result in overall reduction of time and effort.
 In comparison studies, companies claim project life-cycle savings that exceed USD $100,000 and some exceeding one million dollars because they adopted a structured approach to meetings and workshops.

-- Workshop approaches successfully shift project development activities from being template driven to conversation driven, thus helping build better teaming and collaboration amongst participants.
+- Workshop approaches successfully shift project development activities from being template driven to conversation driven, thus helping build cohesive teams and collaboration amongst participants.